 This is because the structure of a hybrid golf club outmatches plain wood and iron clubs.
 However, some pros still prefer to stick with their classic golf club for good luck.
-So it depends on your personal preferences, whether you choose a high loft degree hybrid golf club or a low.
+So it depends on your personal preferences, whether you choose a high-loft degree hybrid golf club or a low one.

 Instructions for Hybrid Golf Clubs

 Since golf rules allow you to carry only 14 clubs, you have to be careful about which ones you replace.
 Choosing two clubs with the same characteristics can cause confusion during the game and take up space for one of your essential clubs.
 Hybrid golf clubs usually replace 2 or 3 wood or iron clubs in a game.
 However, there is no limit to how many hybrid clubs you bring during the game.